Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 "Certified Pure Therapeutic Grade" is a trademark seal created by the company DoTerra.
 It gives the illusion that DoTerra is certified by some outside authority, when in fact, they are not.
 DoTerra owns the right to the exclusive use of this mark.
 This does not mean that these oils are any better than other essential oils.

-Nowadays you find that most essential oil companies use the term "therapeutic grade", however, there is no governing body that regulates the use of the term therapeutic grade, so it really has no meaning.
+Nowadays you find that most essential oil companies use the term "therapeutic grade," however, no governing body regulates the use of the term therapeutic grade, so it really has no meaning.

 The ISO defines an essential oil as, "a product made by distillation with either water or steam or by mechanical processing of citrus rinds or by dry distillation of natural materials.
 Following the distillation, the essential oil is physically separated from the water phase.”